invopop/gobl/regimes/mx/README.md

 ### `FormaPago`

 The CFDI’s `FormaPago` field specifies an invoice's means of payment.
-The following list list all the supported values and how GOBL will map them from the invoice's payment instructions key:
+The following table lists all the supported values and how GOBL will map them from the invoice's payment instructions key:

 | Code | Name | GOBL Payment Instructions Key |
 | --- | --- | --- |